dama-lab/multi-atlas-segmentation/README.md

   A. The orientation of the default atlas is: RAS.
   If you have FreeSurfer installed, `use mri_convert --in_orientation $input_orientation --out_orientation $output_orientation -ot nifti -odt float $input_image $output_image`.
-  Alternatively, if you use matlab, the script orient_nii.m uses the Matlab NIfTI toolbox (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) to visualize and determine the orientation, as well as reorient it.
+  Alternatively, if you use matlab, the script `orient_nii.m` uses the Matlab NIfTI toolbox (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) to visualize and determine the orientation, as well as reorient it.

 - Q. Why is my parcellation not properly overlayed with the original image?

   A. Check if your MR image has been properly oriented to RAS (See the Q/A above).
 If that's not the problem, then make sure your MR image has been preprocessed to correct the bias field correction (also called bias field).
 There are several tools that can perform the bias field correction:

-    (1) The FreeSurfer package (https://surfer.nmr.mgh.harvard.edu/) provide a tool (**nu_correct**) which uses N3 bias field correction algorithm.
+    (1) If you have the [ANTs](http://stnava.github.io/ANTs/) tools installed, the function `mas_N4_batch` used the handy bias field correction function `N4BiasFieldCorrection`  provide by ANTs package, which used an upgrade version of the N3 algorithm as used in the FreeSurfer's nu_correct, and it can handle the nifti format out-of-the-box as it's using the ITK framework.

-    (2) The NiftySeg package (http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/) provide bias field correction using automatic tissue segmentation (**seg_EM**).
+    (2) If you have have [3D-slicer](https://www.slicer.org/wiki/Documentation/4.3/Modules/N4ITKBiasFieldCorrection) installed, it also provide  the N4ITK implementation of function `N4BiasFieldCorrection` through command line interface (CLI).

-    (3) The ANTs tools (http://stnava.github.io/ANTs/) provide a handy bias field correction function (**N4BiasFieldCorrection**) which used an upgrade version of the N3 algorithm as used in the FreeSurfer's nu_correct, and it can handle the nifti format out-of-the-box as it's using the ITK framework.
+    (3) The [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) package provide a tool `nu_correct` which uses N3 bias field correction algorithm.

-    (4) The 3D-slicer (https://www.slicer.org/wiki/Documentation/4.3/Modules/N4ITKBiasFieldCorrection) also provide the N4ITK through command line interface (CLI) (**N4BiasFieldCorrection**).
+    (4) The [NiftySeg](http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/) package provide bias field correction using automatic tissue segmentation (**seg_EM**).

 **Citation**